UPPS 05.06.04 - Travel Advances

 If the travel expenses on the Travel Expense Report exceed the amount of the travel advance, funds are owed to the traveler.
-A direct deposit entry will be processed to the traveler’s bank account and an email from the Travel Office will be sent to the traveler advising of the transaction after processing of the Travel Expense Report.
-If the traveler does not have direct deposit, a check will be prepared and the traveler will be notified that it may be picked up from SBS at JCK 188.
+A direct deposit entry will be processed to the traveler’s bank account, and an email from the Travel Office will be sent to the traveler advising of the transaction after processing of the Travel Expense Report.
+If the traveler does not have direct deposit, a check will be prepared, and the traveler will be notified that it may be picked up from SBS at JCK 188.
 A traveler picking up a check at SBS must provide proper identity verification.

 The Travel Office will monitor the due dates of outstanding travel advances.
-The Travel Office will send reminder notices to the traveler and their supervisor to submit their travel reconciliation if it is not received within 30 days after the travel end date.
+The Travel Office will send reminder notices to the traveler and his or her supervisor to submit their travel reconciliation if it is not received within 30 days after the travel end date.
 An additional reminder notice will be sent after 45 days to the traveler and supervisor, with the account manager copied on the notice, if different from the supervisor.
 A final reminder notice will be issued 52 days after the travel end date with the supervisor, account manager (if different), and the dean or chair copied on the notice.
 At 60 days after the travel end date, the Travel Office will notify the traveler of the amount that will be sent to the Payroll and Tax Compliance Office for inclusion in the traveler’s taxable earnings.
 This information will also be reported to the associate vice president for Financial Services.

 The Travel Office will provide the Payroll and Tax Compliance Office with the employee’s information and the unsubstantiated amount of any outstanding travel advance 60 days after the travel end date.
 No later than 120 days after the travel end date, the unsubstantiated amount of the travel advance will be added to the employee’s W-2 as taxable earnings.
 Once the payroll adjustment has been posted, the posting will not be reversed.